Birdwatcher's Diary™

 To insert a standard phrase in your sighting notes, just tap on Insert Phrase, and a scrollable list of phrases will appear:

 Tap on any phrase and it is inserted into the Sighting Notes.
 Tap on another phrase to insert another note, separated automatically by a comma, or tap in the Sighting Notes field to use the keyboard to enter your own words.
-To add your own word or phrase to the list for frequent use in making notes, enter it in the box at the bottom, and tap Add new.
-Finally, to delete phrases from the list or to reorder them so that the words and phrases you use most appear at the top and don't require you to scroll, tap the Edit List button and the list will look like this (and the Edit List button will change to read Done):
+To add your own word or phrase to the list for frequent use in making notes, or to delete existing phrases or to re-order them so that your most-used phrases appear at the top, tap on the Edit button.
+Now tap on the + button to add a new item, the minus sign on the left side of each item to delete that item, or use the "handles" on the right side to move an item up or down to reorder the list.
+Tap Done when you are finished modifying the list.

 In general, Birdwatcher's Diary records the details (time, coordinates) of only one sighting of a species at each location.
 If you tap the name of the bird on the main screen multiple times, the quantity is incremented, but the coordinates and time are not changed and only correspond to the very first sighting.
 In some cases, however, you may wish to record the coordinates and time of every sighting.
 Perhaps you are doing a survey of all the Bluebird boxes in a particular preserve, or want to record the location of every Burrowing Owl burrow.
 Setting the Multiple Sightings setting to "On" activates this mode.
 Then two additional settings, Min.
 Time and Min.
 Distance, specify how far away you have to be to record a new sighting when you tap that species.
 Min.
 Distance applies if you have GPS enabled, while Min.
 Time applies if you do not.
 So with GPS enabled and Min.
 Distance set to 1000 ft., for example, if you tap on a species and move less than 1000 ft and then tap again, you will have one sighting with a count of two.
 If you moved more than 1000 ft. between taps, then after the second tap you would have two sightings with a count of one each.